 Every operation that is controllable on an rc airplane is referred to as a 'channel'.

-For the majority of 'sport' and club level rc pilots a 3, 4 or 5-channel airplane is the most popular.
-There are no set rules as to how many channels an rc plane must have, it all comes down to the number of functions the pilot wants to have control over.
+There are no set rules as to how many channels a rc plane must have, it all comes down to the number of functions the pilot wants to have control over.

 The control surfaces are hinged sections of the flying surfaces (wing, tailplane, and fin), and each control surface moves - up and down for elevators and ailerons, and left and right for rudders.